mui/mui-x/docs/data/migration/migration-data-grid-v5/migration-data-grid-v5.md

 - The `selectionChange` event was renamed to `rowSelectionChange`.
 - The `columnVisibilityChange` event was removed.
 Use `columnVisibilityModelChange` instead.
+- The `cellNavigationKeyDown` event was removed.
+Use `cellKeyDown` and check the key provided in the event argument.
+- The `columnHeaderNavigationKeyDown` event was removed.
+Use `columnHeaderKeyDown` and check the key provided in the event argument.
 - The `GridCallbackDetails['api']` was removed from event details.
 Use the `apiRef` returned by `useGridApiContext` or `useGridApiRef` instead.

 ### Columns